Thai airport workers stage protest over labour conditions | Law-Order

 Thai airport workers stage protest over labour conditions

+During the protest, workers handed over a letter stating their grievances to Labour Minister Suchart Chomklin, who publicly pledged to look into the issue.
+The Department of Labour Protection and Welfare, which is part of the labour ministry, said it would hold discussions with AOT AVSEC over the "allegedly unfair employment conditions".

-"(AOT AVSEC) are denying their workers any rights," said Erin van der Maas from the International Transport Workers' Federation (ITF).
-"When passengers hear of the health implications of how workers have been treated, it is hardly going to provide the confidence required to get aviation industry up and running post-pandemic," he told the Thomson Reuters Foundation.
+The International Transport Workers' Federation (ITF) said AOT AVSEC was denying workers their labour rights.
+"When passengers hear of the health implications of how workers have been treated, it is hardly going to provide the confidence required to get aviation industry up and running post-pandemic," Erin van der Maas of the ITF said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)